Shinji Orito: Career

-After graduating from high school, Orito went to work at a bank, but due to a recession in the economy, the bank eventually fell to restructuring, and Orito quit soon after.
-Orito originally found new work at the video game developer TGL composing music, but was invited by a friend from high school named Naoya Shimokawa (now the president of Aquaplus) to come work for the video game developer Leaf, which Orito accepted.
-Starting in 1995, Orito composed music for three of Leaf's game: DR2 Night Janki, Filsnown: Hikari to Koku, and Shizuku (precursor of To Heart).
-While Leaf's next game Hatsune no Naisho!! was under production, Orito quit Leaf.
-Orito got a part-time job working for a post office while providing outsourced musical composition for the video game developer Tactics under Nexton for the game Dōsei; afterwards, Orito was hired into Tactics where he helped compose music for two more games: Moon, and One: Kagayaku Kisetsu e.
+After graduating from high school, Orito worked at a bank, but due to a recession in the economy, the bank fell to restructuring, and Orito quit soon after.
+Orito found new work at the video game developer TGL composing music, but when a friend from high school named Naoya Shimokawa (now the president of Aquaplus) invited him to work for the video game developer Leaf, he accepted.

+Starting in 1995, Orito composed music for three of Leaf's games: DR2 Night Janki, Filsnown: Hikari to Koku, and Shizuku (precursor of To Heart).
+When Leaf's next game, Hatsune no Naisho!!, was under production, Orito quit Leaf.
+Orito got a part-time job working for a post office while providing outsourced musical composition for the video game developer Tactics under Nexton for the game Dōsei; afterward, Tactics hired Orito, who helped compose music for two more games: Moon and One: Kagayaku Kisetsu e.

-In 1999, Orito and much of the staff who made both Moon and One, including Jun Maeda, Itaru Hinoue, Naoki Hisaya, and OdiakeS, left Tactics to work under the video game publishing company VisualArt's where they formed the company Key.
-At Key, Orito has composed music for all of Key's titles, though he only contributed to a single track on the original soundtrack for Planetarian: The Reverie of a Little Planet.
-Music that Orito composes for Key titles is published on Key's record label Key Sounds Label.
-The first album on the label, Humanity..., was produced by Orito for his temporary band Work-S. Orito was also the director for the remix album OTSU Club Music Compilation Vol.1, also on Key Sounds Label, and is a member of OTSU, standing for the Organized Trance Sequential Unit.
-During his time at Key, Orito has provided outsourced musical composition for three games by three separate companies also under VisualArt's.
-The first was for the game Sense Off by Otherwise, followed by the game Shoya Kinjō by Giant Panda, and finally the game Realize by Playm.
+In 1999, Orito and much of the staff behind Moon and One, including Jun Maeda, Itaru Hinoue, Naoki Hisaya, and OdiakeS, left Tactics to work for the video game publishing company VisualArt's, where they formed the company Key.
+Orito has composed music for all of Key's titles, though he contributed to only one track on the original soundtrack of Planetarian: The Reverie of a Little Planet.

+Music that Orito composes for Key is published on Key's record label Key Sounds Label.
+The label's first album, Humanity..., was produced by Orito for his temporary band Work-S. Orito was also the director for the remix album OTSU Club Music Compilation Vol.1, also on Key Sounds Label, and is a member of OTSU (Organized Trance Sequential Unit).

+During his time at Key, Orito has provided outsourced musical composition for three games by three separate companies under VisualArt's.
+The first was for Sense Off by Otherwise, followed by Shoya Kinjō by Giant Panda, and finally Realize by Playm.
 In 2001, Orito composed the opening and ending themes for the anime series Please Teacher!.
 In 2006, Orito composed the song "Precious" on Mami Kawada's debut album Seed.
-Between December 2007 and August 2010, Orito was one of three personalities (the others being Itaru Hinoue and another woman named Chiro working for Pekoe, another visual novel studio under VisualArt's) on an Internet radio show sponsored by Key in regards to the brand called Key Net Radio.
+Between December 2007 and August 2010, Orito was one of three personalities (the others being Itaru Hinoue and another woman named Chiro working for Pekoe, another visual novel studio under VisualArt's) on an internet radio show sponsored by Key in regards to the brand called Key Net Radio.
 Orito composed the music for Key's game Rewrite (2011) and its fan disc Rewrite Harvest festa!
 (2012).
 Orito released his album Circle of Fifth in October 2012.
 In 2016, Orito composed music for Key's game Harmonia.